mrkmg/AvorionMods/GravyUI/README.md

 -- first taking up 3/5's the space, and the rest splitting -- the remaining space.
 (2/5) / 5 = 2/25
 chainTable = {chainTable:grid(pageSize, {3/5, 2/25, 2/25, 2/25, 2/25, 2/25}, 5, 2)}
+-- Convert the chainNextPrev into two even columns with -- 1/4 the width of the entire element as padding chainNextPrev = {chainNextPrev:cols(2, 1/4)}
+-- Pad 12 on top, then convert the bottom into three columns with -- 10 px margin bottom = {bottom:pad(0, 12, 0, 0):cols({1/4, 3/8, 3/8}, 10)}

 -- Create the elements of the window local windowRect = root:offset(res.x - root.rect.width - 5, res.y / 2 + root.rect.height / 2).rect